Warwickshire Foraging Course

 This course is within easy access of Coventry, Rugby, Birmingham, Hinckley, Leicester, Leamington Spa, Banbury and Stratford-upon-Avon.

-This course includes private farmland where horses and sheep are grazed.
+This course can include private farmland where horses and sheep are grazed.

 When we meet up, we will go through laws and safety points of foraging before heading out to discover the wild food in the area.